How To Make Yourself Focused

 The second thing that you should do is eliminate multitasking altogether.
 Most people multitask on just about everything they do.
 At work, it is prevalent to be concentrating on several projects at once, but even the best multitaskers actually lose quite a bit when they do so.
 This is according to a 2009 study conducted at Stanford University.
 In this study, researchers examined all kinds of different aspects of concentration including attention span, memory, ability to transition from one task to another and much more.
 In every instance, the half of the sample that were multitaskers performed poorly next to those who took tasks one at a time.

 What this tells us is that even though it can seem like you are getting more done when you multitask, the science says that’s not the case.
-And if you multitask over a series of projects, you will probably find that you perform more poorly on each individual project than you would if you were to focus on a single one.
+One thing by itself is already a handful, and if you multitask over a series of projects, you will probably find that you perform more poorly on each individual project than you would if you were to focus on a single one.
 If you want to improve your concentration and focus, then cut out multitasking whenever possible and just do one thing at a time before you move onto the next one.

 Perform Morning Meditations